blackrock/aladdinsdk/README.md

 ## DomainSDK Development

 Teams interested in building their business specific SDKs can build on top of AladdinSDK.
+Typically, the business logic in these SDKs pertain to specific set of APIs, therefore the SDK developers can simply include the necessary plugin libraries in their `requirements.txt`.
+This allows their end users to install just one DomainSDK packages, which will include necessary APIs.

 Core AladdinSDK provides generic solutions for SDK development, so DomainSDK developers can focus on specific business IP.
 DomainSDK users have access to all the aforementioned configurations, utilities and mechanisms.

 ### Configurations